 Other Areas

-On the coast between Ao Kao Beach and Laem Tookata, the resort, Hidden Beach, has a charming and very hip little bar down by the sea – indeed, it’s used by the Fly to The Moon crew as one of their party venues (see below).
-You can stay here too in their deluxe stilted bamboo bungalows.
+On the coast between Ao Kao Beach and Laem Tookata, Hidden Beach has expanded its party area down by the sea, with the original beach bar now joined by a larger space, where two on-shore wooden boats provide a 2nd bar and a seating area overlooking the dance floor (beach).
+It’s used by both the Fly to The Moon and Thaibreak crews for their party venues (see below).
+You can stay here too in their stilted bungalows.
 Head to Mira Montra and the track down to Hidden Beach is another 300 metres along on the left.

-Meanwhile, Banana Sunset over on the south east coast is great for many things but in particular, you guessed it, the sunsets are superb – settle back on their deck by the sea and have the camera ready.
+Meanwhile, Banana Sunset over on the south east coast is great for many things – parties, live music, food – but in particular, you guessed it, the sunsets are superb – settle back on their deck by the sea and have the camera ready.
 It too has basic accommodation.

 Festivals

-Fly to the Moon too holds annual festivals, often at New Year, with jungle and beach parties hosted by leading Bangkok Djs from the hip nightclubs and bars of Thonglor, Ekamai and Kolour in Phuket.
-Venues are similar to above, with the parties held previously at Sabai @ Prompakdee, Hidden Beach and Little Moon Villa.
-Daylight hours are set aside for daily yoga and boat trips.
+Fly to the Moon, meanwhile, holds an annual New Year festival over 3 to 4 days, with leading Bangkok Djs from the hip nightclubs and bars of Thonglor, Ekamai and Kolour in Phuket.
+Venues are similar to above, with the parties held previously at I Talay @ Koh Mak Resort, Sabai @ Prompakdee, Hidden Beach and NYE itself at Little Moon Villa (one of the co-organisers).
+Daylight hours are set aside for yoga and there is always one boat trip (club on the sea).